 Pro-tip for marketers: Build your website in such a way that it helps visitors to make up their mind.

 On a more general note, you might also want to reduce choice overload to make the process of selecting a product easier.
 A good way to do this is by displaying product tags like "Most popular," "Just added," or "Our top pick" on your overview page.

 To give you a little introduction on this topic, take a look at this replication of the famous Marshmallow Test.
-An experiment that proved that giving children the choice of either have one sweet immediately, or wait a little bit longer to receive two is enough to place them in a small existential crisis.
+The experiment proved that giving children the choice of either having one sweet immediately, or waiting a little bit longer to receive two is enough to place them in a small existential crisis.

 We might be laughing but as adults many of our financial decisions can cause us a similar headache.
 A lot of the time, we have to decide between saving up or a quick satisfaction.

 Are you going out for drinks tonight or do you want to save up for those expensive concert tickets?
 Do you want to renovate your house next year or book a last-minute flight to a sunny destination this summer?

 To help us settle on intertemporal choices, we have to do a fair share of mental accounting, which involves discount rates.
 In short, our rule of thumb is: the better the ultimate pay-off is, the longer we're willing to wait for it.

 If the artist performing at the concert you might be going to isn't really one of your favorites, chances are likely you'll give up your savings on something with a more proximate pay-off - like expensive cocktails at your favorite bar.

 However, these discount rates are rarely based on hard logic.